Trump fumes over NYT op-ed; top officials swiftly deny authorship

 White House officials did not immediately respond to a request to elaborate on Trump's call for the writer to be turned over to the government or the unsupported national security ground of his demand.

-To some, the ultimatum appeared to play into the very concerns about the president's impulses raised by the essay's author.
-Trump has demanded that aides identify the leaker, according to two people familiar with the matter, though it was not yet clear how they might go about doing so.
-The two were not authorized to speak publicly and spoke on condition of anonymity.
+To some observers, the ultimatum appeared to play into the very concerns about the president's impulses raised by the essay's author.
+Trump has demanded that aides identify the leaker, according to two people familiar with the matter, though it was unclear how they might go about doing so.
+The two were not authorized to speak publicly and spoke on the condition of anonymity.

 "It may be cold comfort in this chaotic era, but Americans should know that there are adults in the room," the author continued.
 "We fully recognize what is happening.
 And we are trying to do what's right even when Donald Trump won't."